Vows are spoken to be broken,

 And rescue me from me, and all that I believe.

-I wont deny the pain,
+I wont deny the pain, I wont deny the change,

 and should I fall from grace here with you.